 This positive effect on the immune system shows how important prebiotics are for our health and overall well-being.

-The Gut-Immune System Axis: How Prebiotics Play a Role
+Gut-Immune System Axis: The Role of Prebiotics

 The gut and the immune system work together, and this is called the gut-immune system axis.
 When one is healthy, it helps the other.
 Prebiotics play an important role in keeping this system balanced.